About the Chapel

 Chapel faithful gather outside their temporary spiritual home at 350 Old Orchard Drive in Beavertown.

+The chapel design was based on one built on Woody Island, Alaska and engineered to add both an altar on the east side, plus transepts to the north and south, as growth continues.
 At the present time, the Chapel of the Holy Spirit is the only permanent Orthodox Christian community in Snyder County.
-It continues as a ministry of Holy Trinity Orthodox Church in State College, and as such is part of the Orthodox Church in America‘s Archdiocese of Pittsburgh and Western Pennsylvania.
+While it continues as a ministry of Holy Trinity Church in State College, the Chapel hopes to apply for a Church Planting Grant in due course.